A brief history

 Origins of Mass Observation, 1937-50s

 The Archive results from the work of the social research organisation, Mass Observation.
-This organisation was founded in 1937 by three young men, who aimed to create an 'anthropology of ourselves'.
+This organisation was founded in 1937 by a group of people, who aimed to create an 'anthropology of ourselves'.
 They recruited a team of observers and a panel of volunteer writers to study the everyday lives of ordinary people in Britain.
 This original work continued until the early 1950s.
 Find out more about the original Mass Observation project.

 The Archive at the University of Sussex, 1970